TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 **Executing a Callback for Each Block**

-A common use case when for the BlockNote API executing a callback for each block in the editor.
+A common use case when working with blocks, is executing a callback for each block in the editor.
 This is a more generalized case of the previous example, where we called `console.log(block.textContent)` for each block.
 Now, we execute a callback instead, which is passed as an argument to the function.
 In the example below, we create a callback which checks if the block is a heading block, and adds its ID to an array if it is.

 This pattern is incredibly useful as it allows you to access each block in the editor, one by one, and process them immediately.